predatorray/kubectl-tmux-exec/README.md

 `-d`<br>`--detach` | Make the Tmux session detached `--remain-on-exit` | Remain Tmux window on exit `--select-layout` | One of the five Tmux preset layouts: even-horizontal, even-vertical, main-horizontal, main-vertical, or tiled.
+`--session-mode` | Where tmux is opened: auto, new-session, current-session

 The usage of these options is also available by `--help`.